 - Shasta daisies - Late June bloomers, 3-4 feet tall, classic daisies on sturdy stems last forever in the garden and in the vase, easy to grow in sun or part shade.

 - Spiderwort, purple - This is a compact plant that features purple flowers on spear-like foliage.
 Mine does great in full sun and it also performs well in partial shade.
 Spiderwort can be compared to daylilies, because their blossoms last for just a day, but many buds provide continual color.
 This is not a cut flower plant, but I like it anyway and have it in the garden because it is pretty.
 It would do well hiding a foundation or along a driveway.

 - Tansy - Tall (4- 5 feet) back of the border plant loves full sun and features button shaped sprays of lemon yellow flowers in August.
 Prolific spreader.

 - Veronica - Long lasting bluish-purple spikey flowers with glossy green foliage.
 Blooms in sun or partial shade in July, about 3 feet tall.
 A great addition to any garden and one of my all-time favorites.

-- Yarrow, burgundy - Same as pink yarrow (below), but blooms in late June.
+- Yarrow, burgundy - NOT AVAILABLE Same as pink yarrow (below), but blooms in late June.